Sachin-HMx/Sachin-HMx/README.md

 I’m active on Crypto Twitter, sharing my research, insights, and opinions.

 This GitHub is where I keep all my research in an organized way.
-If you’re exploring crypto or learning, you can go through each section here.
+If you’re exploring crypto/DeFi or learning, you can go through each section here.

 None of my posts are financial advice (NFA).
 Please do your own research.